Tata Altroz

 The Tata Altroz is a subcompact car/supermini manufactured by Tata Motors.
 The Altroz was revealed at the 89th Geneva International Motor Show alongside the new Buzzard, Buzzard Sport, and H2X compact SUV concept.
 It was launched to the Indian market on 22 January 2020.
-The name "Altroz" was inspired by name of bird species, Albatross.
+The name "Altroz" was inspired by the name of bird species, Albatross.

 At present, the Altroz has three engines on offer, which are 1.2-litre three-cylinder petrol, 1.5-litre turbodiesel and a 1.2-litre three-cylinder turbocharged petrol.
 There is a 5-speed manual transmission on offer, with an optional wet-clutch DCT automatic known as Altroz DCA.

-An electric version of the Altroz is expected to launch on sale around 2022.